Henry V (1989 film)

 Henry V is a 1989 British historical drama film written and directed by Kenneth Branagh in his feature directorial debut, based on William Shakespeare's history play of the same name.
-It stars Branagh in the title role of King Henry V of England, with Paul Scofield, Derek Jacobi, Ian Holm, Brian Blessed, Emma Thompson, Alec McCowen, Judi Dench, Robbie Coltrane, and Christian Bale in supporting roles.
+It stars Branagh in the title role of King Henry V of England, with Paul Scofield, Derek Jacobi, Ian Holm, Brian Blessed, Emma Thompson (in her theatrical debut), Alec McCowen, Judi Dench, Robbie Coltrane, and Christian Bale in supporting roles.

 Henry V received widespread critical acclaim and is considered one of the best Shakespeare screen adaptations ever produced.
-Among its numerous accolades, the film received three nominations at the 62nd Academy Awards, two of which went to Branagh (Best Director and Best Actor).
-Henry V won with its other nomination, Best Costume Design for Phyllis Dalton.
+At the 62nd Academy Awards, the film won Best Costume Design and Branagh received nominations for Best Director and Best Actor.

 Plot

 The film begins with Chorus, in this case a person in modern dress, introducing the subject of the play.
 He is walking through an empty film studio and ends his monologue by opening the doors to begin the main action.
 Chorus reappears several times during the film, his speeches helping to explain and progress the action.

 The following act divisions reflect the original play, not the film.